On Jacobians of geometrically reduced curves and their N\'eron models: The structure of Jacobians over general fields

-\begin{proposition} In the situation from the previous Proposition, assume moreover that the following conditions be satisfied: \\ (i) the scheme $Y$ is locally Noetherian, \\ (ii) the morphisms $f$ and $T\to Y$ are of finite type, and\\ (iii) the morphism $Z\to T$ is finite. \\ Then the scheme $X\times_ZT$ is of finite type over $Y.$ Moreover, if $X$ is proper over $Y$ and both $Z$ and $T$ are finite over $Y,$ then $X\cup_ZT$ is proper over $Y.$ \end{proposition} \begin{proof} We may assume that $Y$ be affine.
+\begin{proposition} \rm (Cf. \cite{Brion}, 2.1) \it Suppose that the standing assumptions as well as (i), (ii), and (iii) are satisfied.
+Then the scheme $X\cup_ZT$ is of finite type over $Y.$ Moreover, if $X$ and $T$ are proper over $Y,$ then so is $X\cup_ZT.$ \end{proposition} \begin{proof} We may assume that $Y$ is affine.
 By the construction of $X\cup_ZT$ from the proof of the previous Proposition, it suffices to show that $V\cup_ZT$ is of finite type.
 This follows from \cite{Stacks}, Tag 00IT, or the argument from the proof of \cite{Ov}, Proposition 4.0.2.
-Since the morphism $X\sqcup T \to X \cup_ZT$ is surjective (which follows from \cite{Schw}, proof of Theorem 3.4) and $X\sqcup T$ is proper over $Y$ by assumption, we see as in the proof of \cite{Ov}, Proposition 4.0.2 that the morphism $X\cup_ZT\to Y$ is universally closed.
-It follows from \cite{Stacks}, Tag 00IT that the morphism $X\sqcup T \to X\cup_ZT$ is finite, and we already know that it is surjective.
+Since the morphism $X\sqcup T \to X \cup_ZT$ is surjective (which follows from the topological construction \cite{Schw}, proof of Theorem 3.4) and $X\sqcup T$ is proper over $Y$ by assumption, we see as in the proof of \cite{Ov}, Proposition 4.0.2 that the morphism $X\cup_ZT\to Y$ is universally closed.
+It follows from the proof of \cite{Stacks}, Tag 00IT that the morphism $X\sqcup T \to X\cup_ZT$ is finite, and we already know that it is surjective.
 Hence \cite{Stacks}, Tag 09MQ, implies that the map $X\cup_ST \to Y$ is separated.
 Putting things together, we find that $X\cup_ZT$ is proper over $Y,$ as claimed. \end{proof}